KaranVani/tic-tac-toe-py/README.md

 # tic-tac-toe-py
-text tic tac toe in python
+Learning how to code tic tac toe in python using very simple AI.

+Fully text game

+Original code from (Tech with Tim)[https://www.youtube.com/watch?v=jAaJZLqryTI]